FrankC01/pysui/doc/source/builders.rst

 -------

 With ``pysui`` 0.20.0, the SuiTransaction builder was introduced that offers a more powerful transaction compilation capability.
-However; for backwords compatibility ``pysui`` will continue operating just fine using Builders.
+In 0.30.0 a number of `exec_builders` were removed making SuiTransaction the go to for complex transactions.

-The Builder Package :py:mod:`pysui.sui.sui_builders` contains builders for all of the SUI RPC Read API calls.
+The Builder Package :py:mod:`pysui.sui.sui_builders` contains builders for all of the SUI RPC Read API calls as well as a few transaction execution (complex) and subscription API.

 A few  of the ``read builders`` are leveraged in the ``SuiClient(s)`` methods and only require the expected parameters for the RPC call.
-All **tranaction** related interactions, however, are performed via the Transaction builder.
+All **tranaction** related interactions, however, are performed via the SuiTransaction builder.

 Module: base_builder - Sui Builders: Common types.
 --------------------------------------------------